deanblackborough/gm-platformer/README.md

 ## Bugs & issues
 - If a moving jump through platform is moving in x and y there is a little player wobble when the platform moves in positive x and y
+- You can get stuck if you are right at the edge of a moving platform and connect with a ground object

 ## Credits